Developers can write and deploy their own programs to the Solana blockchain.

 - For each account

-- 1 byte indicating if this is a duplicate account, if it is a duplicate then the value is 0, otherwise contains the index of the account it is a duplicate of
+- 1 byte indicating if this is a duplicate account, if not a duplicate then the value is 0xff, otherwise the value is the index of the account it is a duplicate of.

 - 7 bytes of padding